JoshiMinh/WGCinemaSoftware/README.md

 - This project uses **MySQL** as the database and is built with **Gradle**.
 - Run the project using the command `gradle run`.
 Refer to the Gradle documentation for more information.
 - All database connections, keys, and values are located in the `.env` file.
-On the first run, execute `cp app.env.example app.env` and set your keys and values in `.env`.

 <p align="center">
     <img src="preview.jpg" alt="WGCinema Preview">